-What is a website footer and what should it include?
 This curated list explains why you need one, along with 21 ideas you can start using right now to boost engagement, get more leads, and protect yourself.

 What Is a Website Footer?

-A website footer is the portion of content appearing at the bottom of your webpage.
-It functions as an additional navigation menu for visitors while displaying other relevant information not found in your site’s above-the-fold (ATF) section.
+It is an additional navigation menu for visitors while displaying other relevant information not found in your site’s above-the-fold (ATF) section.

 Here’s an example from the design platform, Sketch: